pastoriomarco/manymove/README.md

 ## Prerequisites

 - **Install ROS2 Humble, Moveit2 and xarm_ros2**:
-  - You can follow the instructions on the Humble branch of [xarm_ros2 on github](https://github.com/xArm-Developer/xarm_ros2/tree/humble) to install all the required packages.
+  - You can follow the instructions on the Humble branch of my fork of [xarm_ros2 on github](https://github.com/pastoriomarco/xarm_ros2/tree/humble) to install all the required packages.

 ---